The history of Huntingtower Castle

 More Scottish Castles

-Ruthven, in a hall where Galileo once taught, is still remembered today as part of an eclectic assembly which includes novelist and poet Oliver Goldsmith and Sir Francis Walsingham, principal secretary and ‘spymaster’ to Elizabeth I of England.
+Ruthven, in a hall where Galileo once taught, is still remembered today as part of an eclectic assembly that includes novelist and poet Oliver Goldsmith and Sir Francis Walsingham, principal secretary and ‘spymaster’ to Elizabeth I of England.

 His return to Scotland in 1660 triggered one of the most bizarre and still fully unexplained incidents in Scottish history.